replicatedhq/replicated-field-labs/lab1-kots/lab1-e4-preflight-checks/README.md

 =========================================

-- no kots installed
+- no KOTS installed
 - Add config.txt and secretfile.txt as preflight checks
-- then do a kots install
+- then do a KOTS install
-- how to force reset with kots remove, guidance on this
+- how to force reset with KOTS

 Now that we've found a number of things that can go wrong and built support analyzers to understand them,